 The plant takes care of formaldehyde, benzene and many other chemicals found in most cleaning and detergents

 Although it is said that you must be gifted this plant, you can buy it yourself and it will be just as effective for your home.
 These palms thrive in bright light, full sun, and grow very tall.
 They can filter a large surface area and do not produce allergens.

 The plant takes care of much of the formaldehyde present around the home.

 6. ALOE VERA

 Aloe vera is a versatile plant that isn’t just good for the air we breathe but also has immense medicinal value.
-The leaves have a clear fluid that is full of vitamins and minerals, is anti-inflammatory and even without direct application, does wonders for the skin.
+The leaves have a clear fluid that is full of vitamins and minerals, is anti-inflammatory and even without a direct application, does wonders for the skin.